 The application process might sound daunting but trust us when we say it sounds worse than it really is.

 Often, with just a little preparation you can have a quote and a policy written for you in just a few days.

 The timeline will all depend on the level of specificity you can give early in the process.

 The person in your organization that is applying for the DBA Insurance coverage should be versed in the scope of your contract.

 NOTE: The prime contractors often submit the larger contract to the insurance companies to help speed up the process for you.

 This means that the insurance company will be aware of what your needs are likely to be and be able to respond more quickly once an official application has been submitted.

 If you would like a copy of the actual application you will need to fill out simply complete the quote request form linked below.

-You can find more information about DBA Insurance at the department of labor website.
+You can find more information about DBA Insurance here.